moddedmc-wiki/fabric-modding-wiki/docs/first-mod/index.md

 layout: homepage
 keywords:

-permalink: /items/
+permalink: /introduction

-title: Adding Items
+title: Creating Your First Mod
-description: Learn how to register your own custom items; food, tools, armor and weapons.
+description: These pages will introduce you to the Fabric toolchain, and modding as a whole.

 buttons:
     # - content: About